Common Questions and Troubleshooting

 1. Misconfiguration in the Router or Device

 When configuring a router you want to make sure that you're configuring it inside the Wide Are Network (WAN) settings page.
 This will make sure that you cover your entire network.
-We have Guides for some of the more common router model.
+We have Guides for some of the most common router models.

 In addition to IPv4 vs IPv6, see below, the most common issue when configuring locally is configuring the wrong network interface.